frougon/FFGo/README.rst

   pip should have installed an ``ffgo`` executable in the directory it normally installs scripts into.
-This directory may be a ``Scripts`` subdirectory of your Python installation, or a ``bin`` subdirectory of the virtual environment if you ran it in a venv, etc. It depends on how you ran pip (inside or outside a venv, etc.).
+This directory may be a ``Scripts`` subdirectory of your Python installation, or a ``bin`` subdirectory of the virtual environment if you ran pip in a venv, etc. It depends on how you ran pip (inside or outside a venv, etc.).
 More details are given in ``docs/INSTALL``, and if this is not enough, please refer to the `pip`_ documentation.

+  Note for Windows users:

+    On Windows, `pip`_ will install an ``ffgo-noconsole.exe`` executable along with ``ffgo.exe`` (typically in ``C:\PythonXY\Scripts`` for a Python installation with version X.Y).
+The difference between these two files is that ``ffgo.exe`` opens a Windows terminal (“console”) containing all FFGo messages, while ``ffgo-noconsole.exe`` doesn't.

-In any case, it is suggested that you skim through the available help from the Help menu after you start FFGo.
+In any case, it is suggested that you skim through the documentation available from the Help menu after you start FFGo.
 This will direct you to the important first-time settings, hopefully give you useful tips, etc.

 Documentation